number1hustler/candle-order-api/README.md

 The following endpoints are available:

 - `Get /fragrance`: Get a list of all fragrance
-- `GET /orders/:id`: Get details of a specific order
 - `POST /fragrance`: Update an existing fragrance
 - `PUT /fragrance`: Create a fragrance
-- `DELETE /fragrance/:id`: Delete an fragrance
+- `DELETE /fragrance/:id`: Delete a fragrance

 There is a postman collection in the postman folder to use.